Bookbinding

 Creation of Bindings, from Simple to Elaborate

-In paper, cloth, parchment, or leather, with corners, raised bands, tinted or marbled papers, the workshop creates bindings not only to protect but also to enhance.
+Whether made of paper, cloth, parchment, or leather, and with corners, raised bands, tinted or marbled papers, the workshop creates numerous types of bindings not only to protect but also enhance the textblocks.

-There are many models, from the most common to the most elaborate.
+We make many models, from the more common structure to the most elaborate and fine quality binding.

-Preservation Binding in Full Alum-Tawed Leather, Liber missarum secundum usum Rothomagensem studiose compositus, ca. 1450
+Conservation Binding in Full Alum-Tawed Skin, Liber missarum secundum usum Rothomagensem studiose compositus, ca. 1450

 Municipal Library, Havre (2022)